 The burbot has a unique ecology as the only member of the order of cod-like fishes found in freshwater.
 It is the second most widely distributed freshwater fish in the Northern Hemisphere, variously threatened, extinct or thriving across different parts of this wide paleo arctic range.

-Burbot were driven to extinction from Britain most probably in the 1970s, the last recorded specimen caught in 1969 in Cambridgeshire.
-Particularly over the past decade, a large body of work has addressed potential reintroduction of the burbot to Britain.
+They were driven to extinction from Britain most probably in the 1970s, the last recorded specimen caught in 1969 in Cambridgeshire.
+Particularly over the past decade, a large body of work has addressed its potential reintroduction to Britain.

 Burbot is an excellent source for all those involved in freshwater fish and fisheries management, conservation and exploitation, including fish biologists (ichthyologists), environmental scientists, freshwater biologists, fisheries managers and scientists, conservation biologists, engineers and hydrologists.
 The libraries of all universities and research establishments where these subjects are studied and taught should have a copy.
 Anglers and all those interested in fishes and natural history will also benefit from this book.

 Dr Mark Everard is Associate Professor of Ecosystem Services at the University of the West of England, Bristol, UK.
 Among his most recent titles are The Ecology of Everyday Things (CRC/Taylor & Francis, 2021), Rebuilding the Earth: Regenerating Our Planet’s Life Support Systems for a Sustainable Future (Palgrave Macmillan, 2020) and The Complex Lives of British Freshwater Fishes (CRC/Taylor & Francis, 2020).

 - Cultural Connections with Burbot